Infineon/optiga-trust-m-overview/docs/OPTIGA™ Trust M Solution Reference Manual.md

 </tr>
 <tr class="even">
 <td>optiga_util_protected_update_continue</td>
-<td><p>This operation sends the fragments to OPTIGA™.</p>
+<td><p>This operation sends the fragments to OPTIGA™ Trust M.</p>
 <p>If the protected update contains a single fragment, then the fragment has to be sent using the <a href="#link55eda337_42fa_4af6_adfe_523349bd15bf">optiga_util_protected_update_final</a> and the <a href="#link66dac1dc_1489_4582_94a3_18c1e712658c">optiga_util_protected_update_continue</a> is skipped.</p>
 <p>E.g., The number of fragments are n,</p>
 <p>n = 1, the fragment must be sent using optiga_util_protected_update_final and optiga_util_protected_update_continue is not used.</p>
 <p>n &gt; 1, the first and up to (n-1) fragments must be sent using optiga_util_protected_update_continue and the last fragment must be sent using optiga_util_protected_update_final.</p>
 <p>Notes:</p>
 <ul>
-<li><p>The local_host_application must take care of sending the fragments in the correct order to OPTIGA™ as each fragment contains the integrity of the next fragment.
+<li><p>The local_host_application must take care of sending the fragments in the correct order to OPTIGA™ Trust M as each fragment contains the integrity of the next fragment.
 The fragment size must be 640 bytes.</p></li>
 </ul></td>
 </tr>
 <tr class="odd">
 <td>optiga_util_protected_update_final</td>
-<td>This operation sends the last fragment and finalizes the protected update of OPTIGA™ data object and releases the strict lock acquired.
+<td>This operation sends the last fragment and finalizes the protected update of OPTIGA™ Trust M data object and releases the strict lock acquired.
 The size of the fragment can be up to 640 bytes.</td>
 </tr>
 </tbody>
 </table>